LiskArchive/lisk-sdk-examples/workshop/README.md

 }
 ```

-If you want to be absolutely sure the transaction has been accepted and included in a block, query the following endpoint with the right transaction type as an argument (GET request): `http://localhost:4000/api/transactions?type=13`.
+If you want to be absolutely sure the transaction has been accepted and included in a block, query the following endpoint with the right transaction type (13) as an argument (GET request): `curl "http://localhost:4000/api/transactions?type=13"`.

+The query should return an array of type 13 transactions.
+If this is your first transaction, the array should only contain one type 13 transaction.

 ### Solution: Invoice Transaction